Money Lobang

 1 Month SORA Historical Rate for Past Year

-SIBOR (which is forward looking) has somewhat stagnanted at current levels after rising rapidly in the past 6 months.
-SORA (which is backward looking) could follow suit and hover at current levels over the next few months.
-Both chart and data for 3 month and 1 month SIBOR indicates that SORA will remain high for the next few months before stabalising at lower levels.
-Borrowers can start looking for floating interest rate loans to take advantage of lower rates as inflation dips and mortgage rates follow likewise.
-With interest rates set to remain high for at least the next few months, it will be most prudent for borrowers to take into account of higher interest rates when taking a loan so as not to overstretch themselves.
+SIBOR (which is forward looking) has somewhat stagnanted at current levels after rising rapidly in 2023.
+SORA (which is backward looking) has follow suit but is set to drop over the next 12 months as inflation wanes and interest rates drop.
+Both chart and data for 3 month and 1 month SIBOR indicates that both SIBOR and SORA have peaked and is set to drop to lower levels in 2024.
+Borrowers can start looking for floating interest rate loans to take advantage of mortgage rates.
+With interest rates still high as compared to the past 20 years, it will be most prudent for borrowers to take into account of higher interest rates when taking a loan so as not to overstretch themselves.

 Add Review (* Required information)